rscopes/rescope/readme.md

     bind( obj, key )

     /**
-     * Overridable method to know if a state change should be propag to the listening stores & components
+     * Overridable method to know if a datas change should be propag to the listening stores & components
      * If static follow is defined, shouldPropag will return true if any of the "follow" keys was updated
      * If not it will always return true
      */